 Contact us at Downtown Nanaimo Dental Group to book an appointment for questions about dental erosion or any of your family’s dental needs.

 It is nearly impossible to find a medication that does not list a host of possible side effects.
-Sometimes the potentialtooth decay causes effects are minor, like drowsiness or an upset stomach, other times more severe.
+Sometimes the potential effects are minor, like drowsiness or an upset stomach, other times more severe.
 But when it comes to liquid medicines, the possible damage to oral health are rarely mentioned.

 New research conducted by the American Dental Association suggests that the sugar (sucrose) used in various common liquid medications may, over time, result in tooth decay.
 Read on to learn more about the sugar found in both everyday over-the-counter and prescription medications, and what you can do to keep your teeth healthy.